 2. A will

 A will can be used to pass on a home.
 This process helps ensure that the owner decides who inherits the property.
 However, assets that transfer through a will still pass through the probate process, which can be time-consuming and expensive.
-In addition, a will is a public document, so anyone can review the decedent's assets and see who inherited them, so this can create a privacy concern.
+In addition, a will is a public document, so anyone can review the decedent's assets and see who inherited them, creating a potential privacy concern.

 3. A revocable trust